GaloisInc/cardano-network-service-assurance/INSTALL.md

 CNSA has only been tested on Linux.

-### Caveats
+### Caveats & Recommendations

-You should *not* build `exe:cardano-node` from this repo, although it would be allowed: the version indicates `cardano-node-8.1.1`, it is not the same as the officially tagged `8.1.1`.
 Our tools use `lib:cardano-node`, so we must have the `cardano-node` package available.
+However, ...

-You are encouraged to use your standard `cardano-node` build process, it will support "new tracing" and needs no modifications to work as a CNSA sampling node.
+It is not recommended to build `exe:cardano-node` from this repo, you are encouraged to use your standard `cardano-node` build process, which will support "new tracing" and needs no modifications to work as a CNSA sampling node.

-You *should* build `exe:cardano-tracer` from this package.
-By doing so, you will ensure you get a version that contains the required "re-forwarding tracer" extension.
-(Note the comments in `cabal.project`.)
+However, one *could* build `exe:cardano-node` from this repo.
+The version, in cabal.project, is currently `cardano-node-8.1.1`, not the same as the officially tagged `8.1.1`.

+You *must* build `exe:cardano-tracer` with support for "re-forwarding tracer" extension.
+You can do this by either
+ - building it in this package, note the comments in `cabal.project`!
+ - building it in the `cardano-node` repo with an unreleased version:
+   - i.e., `master` and tag `8.2.1-pre` do support re-forwarding
+   - tag `8.1.2` does not support re-forwarding.

 ### Building CNSA executables